konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 * split application core and UI in separate assemblies to possibly switch to AvaloniaUI
 * create an automated test suite for a wider range of published trustful coefficients from known data (PIRLS, PISA school level, ...) that conducts realistic workflows
 * refactoring of data table creation and management OR switch from BIFIEsurvey to a specialized R package for LSAnalyzer
-* export dataset type with human-readable characters instead of rigorous encoding
 * dynamically show warning message for logistic regression with groups when BIFIEsurvey version is too low
 * correct display of buttons for moving around variables in request analysis dialogs; also implement double-click as a way to move around variables
 * implement (optional) specification of variable display names to hide away regex in PVs